How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 Reviews

-Of course, you don’t want to hire the first process server you come across.
+Of course, when hiring someone to serve court papers you don’t want to hire the first process server you come across.
 You’ll want to do your own due diligence to make sure that the individual you hire is experienced and has done good work over the years.
 To this end, read some reviews to find out what it’s like to work with the process server you’re considering.
 If their reviews are suboptimal—or you can’t find any reviews in the first place—you might want to look elsewhere.

 Fair Pricing